 Review: Adobe Photoshop Express.
-A powerful iPhone photo editor
+A powerful photo editor

 Today I want to talk about an app that I use every now and then.
 It’s a great app for all those quick edits that I don’t edit in Adobe Lightroom Mobile.
 I’m talking about Adobe Photoshop Express.